Teenager is using drugs: I had this very good friend in college. We were almost like twins joined in the hip. Always together.

 How to find out if your teenager is using drugs

 Teenage is a stage which is very hormonal.
-It is subject to lot of fluctuation and erratic behavior in children.
-Also mood swings in teenager is a common occurrence.
-If you have a moody teen then do read our article How-To Help & Deal with a teenager mood swings.
+It is subject to lot of fluctuation and erratic behaviour in children.

 That coupled with a drug use might be difficult for any parent to decode.